COVID-19 Update: Read messageHide message »

 Pros: It insulates and reduces air leakage and is often used for adding insulation to existing finished areas, irregularly shaped areas, and around obstructions.

-Cons: The home also needs to be vacant for a period of 1-3 days after installation, while curing takes place.
+Cons: The home needs to be vacant for a period of 1-3 days after installation, while curing takes place.
 It requires special equipment and careful installation, so this one should be left to a professional installer.

 Due to the chimney or “stack” effect, hot air rises and escapes through the top of any building structure.
 So if you’re doing your own insulation, attic roofs and ceilings are the first place to look.
 Second, consider your foundation, basement walls, rim joists, and crawlspaces.
 If your home has uninsulated exterior walls, hire a professional to add dense-pack cellulose or pourable foam.

 Yes, you can install every type of insulation yourself, except wet-spray, dense-pack, and spray foam—these require special equipment and careful installation.
 But keep in mind that tightening up a building can worsen existing air quality issues.
 A professional understands this and knows how to address it.
-See our guide on hiring a contractor.

 If you’re comfortable with the DIY approach, we offer technical guidance and rebates to help cover the cost of air sealing and insulation materials.
 Learn more about our weatherization programs.

 * Because spray polyurethane foam insulation is activated and cures on site, it should always be installed by a qualified professional.
 Some occupants may be sensitive (or could become sensitized) to certain components of spray polyurethane foam insulation, either during application or afterwards.
 Prior to application, talk to your contractor or medical professional, and research the various insulation products available to determine what is appropriate for you, your home, and your specific project.
 If you choose to have spray polyurethane foam insulation applied in your home, talk to your contractor about how long you should be out of your home during and after application (usually 24-72 hours).
-More information about safe application of spray foam is available at https://www.epa.gov/saferchoice/potential-chemical-exposures-spray-polyurethane-foam.
+More information about safe application of spray foam is available from the EPA.